lunifera/lunifera-releng/README.md

 > ./scripts/git-all.sh pull

 ### Build a latest kepler p2 repo using the remote composite p2.
-- open a terminal in the repository root folder and:
+- open a terminal in the repository root folder and type this:
 > mvn -P lunifera.build.p2 -Dlunifera.build.uses.remote.composite.p2

 - The remote composite.p2 is the default, so the property 'lunifera.build.uses.remote.composite.p2' can be omited.